lolostt/coSwapperd/README.md

  - Create SWAP_FILENAME file in mounted STORAGE_NAME volume for enable new swap location.
 Its size will be SWAP_SIZE.

 ### Motivation
-This script was created to try to prevent the aging of the flash memory on a Raspberry Pi.
-Using virtual memory in an SD card's flash memory can lead to excesive wear and premature aging.
-Use swap memory from a mechanical disk drive may be usefull.
+This script was created to try to prevent the aging of the flash memory in a Raspberry Pi.
+Using virtual memory on an SD card's flash memory can lead to excesive wear and premature aging.
+Using swap memory from a mechanical disk drive may be useful.

 ## Getting Started
 ### Prerequisites